 The sorts of objectives you might want to consider setting for your business could include:

-- increasing your customer base through direct marketing, see direct marketing: the basics
+- increasing your customer base through direct marketing, see direct marketing

-- developing your brand identity, see branding: the basics
+- developing your brand identity, see branding for your business

 - finding out more about your customers, market or competitors through market research and market reports